Managing Stress in a Fast Paced World

 How Cognitive Load Affects Performance

-Cognitive Load Theory provides a framework for understanding how the architecture of human memory constrains the process of learning and performance.
-It posits that working memory is severely limited ...
+Cognitive Load Theory provides a framework for understanding how the architecture of human memory constrains the process of learning and performance. ...

 Read More..